 University of Hawai'i Scholarships: The University of Hawai'i Foundation (UHF) and Hawai'i CC offer many different scholarships to students who complete the UH Common Scholarship Application.
 Scholarship offers are made to students beginning in the spring semester before the start of the applicable school year and as funds become available.
 Students must be meeting all scholarship-specific requirements at the time of disbursement.
-Many scholarships require financial need, so completing the Free Application for Federal Student Aid (FAFSA) is strongly recommended.
+Many scholarships require financial need, so completing the FAFSA is strongly recommended.